zygos/wd-material/material/3-frameworks/4-full-stack/2-full-stack-type-safety.md

 You can also call these procedures more descriptively, such as `project.findProjectBugs({ ... })`.

 Implement these 3 requirements as tRPC procedures.
 Try to start with a test for each procedure.
 Then, implement the procedure and make sure that the test passes.
-Use the already existing TypeORM entities.
+Use the already existing database tables.

 Right now, you can assume that every endpoint is reached by an authenticated user with appropriate permissions.
 We will build upon these procedures in upcoming sprint parts.